Vonage/vbc-developer/_documentation/en/concepts/guides/subscribe-to-apis.md

 ---
 title: Subscribe to APIs
-description: Learn how to add API capabilities to your application
+description: Learn how to add API subscriptions to use the Vonage Business Communications APIs
 navigation_weight: 4
 ---